 Mincome is the term used for a Canadian Basic Income experiment in the 1970s where everyone in the town of Dauphin, Manitoba was guaranteed an annual income.
 The experiment was backed by different levels of government.
 So what happened to it and why haven’t you heard about it?

-Our project dusts off the records in the archives by revisiting them with experts who have gone back to review the 1970s data from the completed but unanalyzed experiment.
+Our project dusts off the records in the archives by revisiting them with experts who have gone back to review the 1970s data from the completed experiment that was not analyzed until recently.

 Papers have been written that get economists from around the world excited.
 Please allow us to present the results in an entertaining full length documentary.
 Equipped with the same data the economists have, you can decide for yourself whether Basic Income is the solution for our time or not.

-The first of its kind, the documentary takes the viewer on a journey into the history of the basic income experiment in Dauphin, Manitoba, diving deep into the results and why the project was eventually abandoned.
-Drawing from the Manitoba example to worldwide case studies, the documentary also covers the history of guaranteed income from ancient to modern times, discussing the different perspectives on the costs and savings associated with a various types of Basic Income.
+The first of its kind, the documentary takes the viewer on a journey into the history of Human's survival.
+Stories of basic income experiments past and present, including the Canadian 1970s Mincome experiment, diving deep into the results and why the project was eventually abandoned.
+Drawing from the Manitoba example to worldwide case studies, the documentary also covers the principles of basic income from ancient to modern times, discussing the different perspectives on the costs and savings associated with various types of Basic Income.

 Delving into leaders who have supported the concept of Basic Income or Guaranteed Income with names of backers that will surprise you.
 What drives these prominent historical figures from across the political spectrum to support such a system?

 But this is as much a story about the past as it is about the future.

 Why do we need your help?

 We are passionate about this project and believe it has the ability to change lives and perceptions.
 We could have easily made this as a low budget documentary but we want it to be as entertaining as it is informative.
 We want it to reach as large an audience as we can in as many parts of the world as possible.